 \textit{Quantum digital signature} (QDS) protocols are the quantum counterpart of the classical digital signature methods, which are used to verify the authenticity of communicated messages.
-Similarly to the classical protocols, the quantum digital signature supposes the use of private and public secret keys.
+Like the classical protocols, the quantum digital signature supposes the use of private and public secret keys.
 The keys are related through a quantum analog of the classical one-way functions.
-The QDS principles were first described in~\cite{Gottesman2001b}, showing that multiple remote receivers can validate the signature of a message sender.
+The QDS principles were first described by~\cite{Gottesman2001b} who showed that multiple remote receivers can validate the signature of a message sender.
 This is achieved by each of the receivers having a copy of the sender's public quantum key (also referred to as a quantum signature), created, using a quantum one-way function, from a classical private key.
-The QDS protocol with a sender and two receivers was experimentally demonstrated in~\cite{Clarke2012} using phase-encoded coherent states of light.
-The signed messages were shown secure against forging and repudiation by considering typical attack scenarios.
-The receiver however requires a long-term quantum memory for storing the public quantum key.
-The signed message is then verified by interfering the stored key with a set of states created according to the classical description of the sender's private key, sent along with the message.
-This requirement was waived in~\cite{Dunjko2014} by allowing the remote receiver to measure the public quantum key instead of storing it in the quantum memory.
+The QDS protocol with a sender and two receivers was experimentally demonstrated by~\cite{Clarke2012} who used phase-encoded coherent states of light.
+The signed messages were shown to be secure against forging and repudiation when typical attack scenarios were considered.
+The receiver, however, requires a long-term quantum memory for storing the public quantum key.
+The signed message is then verified by interfering the stored key with a set of states created according to the classical description of the sender's private key that is sent along with the message.
+This requirement was waived by~\cite{Dunjko2014} who allowed the remote receiver to measure the public quantum key instead of storing it in the quantum memory.
 The classical measurement outcomes are then used to verify the messages, which is however probabilistic.
 The protocol was realized experimentally~\cite{Collins2014} using only linear-optical components and photodetectors, enabling a more efficient measurement technique with higher probabilities of success.